kawashirov/distant-horizons/Readme.md

 SVG Salamander for SVG support\
 https://github.com/blackears/svgSalamander

-FlatLaf for theming (for development testing, may remove later)\
+FlatLaf for Java Swing theming (for development testing, may remove later, and not included in compiled jars)\
 https://www.formdev.com/flatlaf/